-The battery can be charged from 3 places:
+The battery can be charged from two different places:

-- From the jack

-- From the contacts situated below the robot

-- From the KB-250 extensions connectors.
+- From the jack - From the KB-250 extensions connectors.

 The battery is charged through an internal battery charge IC that needs 9V of input voltage.
 During its constant current phase, the battery is charged with a 1.1A current.